Guan06/mina/README.md

 and maize root-associated microbial community profiling ASV table (unpublished) In the HMP dataset, 2711 samples with 27,627 OTUs and for maize dataset, 437 samples with 11,098 ASVs were presented.
-To import the data and create new 'mina' object:
+To import the data and create new `mina` object:
 ```r
 hmp <- new("mina", tab = hmp_otu, des = hmp_des)
 maize <- new("mina", tab = maize_asv, des = maize_des)